Sample Efficiency Matters: A Benchmark for Practical Molecular Optimization: Conclusions

-This research was supported by the Office of Naval Research under grant number N00014-21-1-2195 and the Machine Learning for Pharmaceutical Discovery and Synthesis consortium.
+\begin{ack} This research was supported by the Office of Naval Research under grant number N00014-21-1-2195 and the Machine Learning for Pharmaceutical Discovery and Synthesis consortium.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Office of Naval Research.
-T.F. and J.S. were supported by IQVIA, NSF award SCH-2014438, IIS-1838042, NIH award R01 1R01NS107291-01 and OSF Healthcare.
-We thank Samuel Goldman and John Bradshaw for commenting on the manuscript.
+W.G. received additional funding from MIT-Takeda fellowship.
+T.F. and J.S. were supported by NSF award SCH-2205289, SCH-2014438, IIS-1838042, NIH award R01 1R01NS107291-01.
+We thank Samuel Goldman and John Bradshaw for commenting on the manuscript. \end{ack}